sudarshaana/read-medium-post/README.md

 ## Usage

 1. When you're on a Medium article, click the extension icon in your Chrome toolbar
-2. Click the "Read in Freedium" button
+2. Click the "Remove Paywall" button
 3. The article will open in a new tab using Freedium

 Alternatively, you can: